bastienstro/galleryApp/README.md

 I choose to show a set of 10 images and ask for ten more every time you scroll to the bottom of the page cause I thought it was a better User Experience.

+# Server:

+We could use the Proxy functionality of Flickr API but I wanted to make my own route.So I basically create a route (photos/:page) which get recent Photos using the Flickr API and send it to the client without modifying the data.

 # LazyImage Component:

 This component use two resolutions of the same picture.